A Survey on Multi-modal Summarization: Multi-modal Summarization task

 \section{Multi-modal Summarization task}

 In this section we formally define what classifies as a multi-modal summarization task.
 Before formalizing the multi-modal summarization we broadly define the term summarization\footnote{In this paper, summarization stands for automatic summarization unless specified otherwise.}.
-According to Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Automatic_summarization}}, summarization is ``\textit{the process of shortening a set of data computationally, to create an abstract that represents the most important or relevant information within the original content}.''
+According to Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Automatic_summarization}}, automatic summarization is ``\textit{the process of shortening a set of data computationally, to create an abstract that represents the most important or relevant information within the original content}.''
 Formally, summarization is the process of obtaining the set $X_{sum} = f(D)$ such that $length(X_{sum}) \leq length(D)$, where $X_{sum}$ is the output summary, $D$ is the input data, and function $f(.)$ is the summarization function.

-The multi-modal summarization task can be defined as ``\textit{A summarization task that takes more than one mode of information representation (termed as modality) as input, and depends on information sharing across different modalities to generate the final summary.}'' Mathematically speaking, when the input dataset $D$ can be broken down into disjoint sets of different modality information $\{M_1 \bigcup M_2 \bigcup ... \bigcup M_n\}$, such that $n \geq 2$, the task of obtaining the set $X_{sum} = f(D)$ is known as multi-modal summarization.
+The multi-modal summarization task can be defined as a summarization task that takes more than one mode of information representation (termed as modality) as input, and depends on information sharing across different modalities to generate the final summary.
+Mathematically speaking, when the input dataset $D$ can be broken down into several partially disjoint sets of different modality information $\{M_1 \bigcup M_2 \bigcup ... \bigcup M_n\}$, where $n \geq 2$ and $\exists$ several pairs of $(M_i, M_j)$ for $(i,j) \in \{1,..,n\}$ such that the shared latent information between $(M_i, M_j)$ is not $\varnothing$ , then the task of obtaining the set $X_{sum} = f(D)$ is known as multi-modal summarization\footnote{The reason for restricting $n \geq 2$ for the task definition is limitation of current techniques, that are unable to successfully generate modalities other than text for multi-modal summarization.
+Even though there have been some recent breakthroughs in text-to-image generation (like Open AI's DALL-E \cite{ramesh2021zeroshot}), and text-to-speech synthesis (like Google's Duplex \cite{leviathan2018google}); they still lack the level of integrity and robustness to be used in a real-world application like MMS.}.
 If $n' \geq 2$ for $X_{sum} = \{M'_1 \bigcup M'_2 \bigcup ... \bigcup M'_{n'}\}$, then the output summary is multi-modal; otherwise, the output is a uni-modal summary.